WxfQjh/Stability-point-recovery/README.md

 ## Completing point cloud from few points by Wasserstein GAN and Transformers

-This is the Pytorch implementation for the paper "Stability point cloud recovery based on WGAN with Transformer"
+This is the Pytorch implementation for the paper "Completing point cloud from few points by Wasserstein GAN and Transformers"

 ## Getting Started
 python version: python-3.7;  cuda version: cuda-11;